Daniel4-Scratch/pogger-script/docs/Programming.md

 ```

 ### **User Input**
-Use `inp` to capture user input and store it in memory.
+Use `inp` to capture user input and store it in memory as a string.
 **Syntax**:
 ```
 inp:NAME:PROMPT